-Law 5 (end — see last week for entire text)
+Law 5 (end — see two weeks ago for entire text)

 Last week we began discussing the Rambam’s abrupt change of direction.
 Up until now he had been discussing the beauty of following the middle path in life — how it is the healthiest, most balanced approach to life.
 Here, however, he states that it is in fact much more than that: It is the way of G-d.
-Our mission in life is not simply to improve ourselves; it is to resemble our Creator.
-Character development is not merely a personal means towards self-improvement; it is the first step towards knowing G-d.
+Our mission in life is not simply to improve ourselves.
+It is to resemble our Creator.
+Character development is not merely a personal means toward self-improvement; it is the first step toward knowing G-d.

 (A rabbi once commented that our understanding of the World to Come would basically compare to how one would describe it to a frog.
 Imagine a beautiful pond, gentle breeze, lots of lily pads, dead flies lying all over the place.
 What could be more blissful?
 That about describes how well we can understand such heavenly matters.
 And sadly, some religions have been superficial enough to lower their image of the World to Come to something man can understand.
 Let’s just say anything we can relate to today cannot possibly be all that good.)